This section describes the new features and enhancements that are available in BMC Discovery version 11.3.

 Supported virtualization platforms

 The minimum supported version of VMware ESXi for production deployments of BMC Discovery 11.3 is VMware ESXi 5.5.
-See Supported virtualization platforms for more information.
+For more information, see the Supported virtualization platforms section in Application specification.

 New TPL functions